I’m Ready to Buy a House, But Can’t Afford Much: How Do I Find Cheap Houses?

 Banks refer to the homes they’ve repossessed in foreclosure but have not sold at auction as real estate owned, or REO.
 Search for this term plus the ZIP code where you want to live to find bank-owned properties.
 Because bank-owned properties have already gone through a foreclosure auction, but didn’t sell, you may be the only interested buyer.

-There will be less pressure when buying an REO versus buying a home at auction, you’ll have time to tour the house and potentially obtain estimates for any needed repairs before you make an offer.
+There will be less pressure when buying an REO than buying a home at auction.
+You’ll have time to tour the house and potentially obtain estimates for any needed repairs before you make an offer.
+Enlist the help of an REO agent to experience a smooth, seamless purchase process.

 Finding cheap houses: Special programs